cordeliadillon/cordelia-gatsby/src/content/projects/salesforce-accessibility.md

   - Accessibility
   - Salesforce
 ---
-In my role as Principal Accessibility Engineer at Salesforce, I advise teams on designing and building products with accessibility in mind.
-I'm particularly passionate about making Service Cloud products accessible for all.
+In my role as Principal Accessibility Engineer at Salesforce, I advised teams on designing and building products with accessibility in mind.
+I was particularly passionate about making Service Cloud products accessible for all.
 You can check out some features I've contributed to in this [Salesforce Service Cloud screen reader demo video](https://www.youtube.com/watch?v=zXRrm_PCG4A).